 - > 7.1.
 "Develop a Baltic Sea Region Programme for Innovation, Clusters and SME-Networks".
 The concrete objective is to foster R&D and business-related transnational collaboration covering innovation systems, clusters and SME networks, in order to strengthen economic growth in the whole Baltic Sea Region.
 The Programme will establish "a new Baltic Sea Region brand", building on "smartness", research, innovation and cooperation, leading to capacity building, stronger international competitiveness, increase in foreign investments and world-class actors in some strategic areas.
 The Programme can be built upon the results and recommendations of the BSR-Network INNO-Net project, funded under the PRO INNO Europe initiative.
 The objective is to improve Baltic Sea Region competitiveness and innovation through trans-national cluster cooperation both at policy and business level by mobilising cluster organizations, national or regional programmes and funds.
 Activities under this Baltic Sea Region programme will also include the development of a "Baltic Sea Region" method for better exploiting small business networks.
 Due to the importance of maritime economy for the region, maritime clusters will be promoted in order to link them to knowledge networks and to exchange best practices on the establishment of cluster organisations.
 In addition, an objective is to "develop a regional foresight programme", which will help identifying desirable directions of cooperation in R&D and innovation.
 (Lead: Sweden and Lithuania; Deadline for progress review: to be determined) FAST TRACK - > 7.2.
-"Create a Baltic SeaFund for Innovation and Research".
-A common pot for R&D financing of common interest should be developed, using tested and successful models for the practical set-up with national public and private funding.
-The aim is to promote research infrastructure tailored to the specific strengths of the regions and of particular individual institutions, linked to specific clusters of excellence for product innovation and marketing.
-(Lead: Swedish Region SkâneDeadline for finalisation: to be determined)
+"Create a Baltic Sea Fund for Innovation and Research".
+The aim is to develop financial instruments that promote transnational and transregional innovation and research focusing on the specific strengths of the Baltic Sea Region.
+This will be achieved by using both tested and successful financial models as well as by developing new ones that all will support the coordination of existing funding (2007-2013) as well as future funding (2014- onwards) for research, development and innovation at the EU, national and regional levels, as well as private funding.
+(Lead: Region Skåne.
+Deadline for finalisation: to be determined)